sami7757/NodeAngularApp/README.md

 Run the below commands in the applications root directory

+    npm install
     bower install
     node app.js

-    open localhost:3000 in the browser
+    gulp

+    now just open any browser and navigate to this url:  localhost:3000

 PS: There is no directive for the table row, for now its direcly on the users page.